Nisarahmed-Hidayeti/Daily-Journal/README.md

 and ive published some of my old website projects

+---

 ### 2026/02/9
-today i studied SAT and decided to start youtube
+  - today i studied SAT and decided to start youtube

+---

+### 2026/03/9 - cyberdeck update & youtube

+  - today i finally set up the software ive deleted the android and booted to the postmarket os